marco-benedetti/Mixture-M-RA/README.txt

 1) Both R files are documented, and we encourage users to refer to these notes as you run the code.
 2) You can save time by proposing values of phi and nu (the range and smoothness parameters respectively) from a discrete set of proposal values.
 This way, you can pre-compute basis functions before running MCMC, rather than computing new basis functions at each iteration.
 Another approach is to fix the covariance function parameters apriori.
-However, we have not looked into this in the course of working on this paper, and cannot speak to how this would effect inference.
+However, we have not looked into this in the course of working on this paper, and cannot speak to how this would affect inference.
 3) Note that calling partition.2d re-orders the data.
 Don't use your original data (y) after running partition.2d.
 Instead, use y.new, as we have done in Example Simulation.R